PaulSudarshan/digital-garden/docs/coursera/coursera-dl/3-Structuring-Machine-Learning-Projects/Readme.md

   | ---------- | --------- | ------ |
   | A          | 95%       | 90%    |
   | B          | 98%       | 85%    |

+- So if classifier A has **95% precision**, this means that when classifier A says something is a cat, there's a 95% chance it really is a cat.
+- And **recall** is, of all the images that really are cats, what percentage were correctly recognized by your classifier?
 - A better thing is to combine precision and recall in one single (real) number evaluation metric.
 There a metric called `F1` score, which combines them
   - You can think of `F1` score as an average of precision and recall `F1 = 2 / ((1/P) + (1/R))`